 The next step for you will be to create personalized content and also decide where it should appear for individual consumers based on their trends.

 There needs to be a proper working relationship between your channels.
 Your channels should showcase the story of your brand.
 Each should show a different part of the same story.

-You can also add links to your blogs, eBooks, and/or any other content piece that you want to promote based on the interests of the consumer.
+You can also add links to your blogs, eBooks, and/or any other content piece that you want to promote based on the interests of the consumer

 It is efficient to have all the customer data at one common accessible location rather than having it distributed across the organization at various places.

 For this, you need to re-personalize your message.
 The customer might have a slight change of requirement or might be searching from a different device.

 Cross-Channel Personalization Benefits

-Cross-channel approach ensures that customers engage with brands on a regular basis across multiple channels.
+The cross-channel approach ensures that customers engage with brands on a regular basis across multiple channels.
 This increases the chances of them converting to customers and ultimately staying loyal to the brand.

 You are also able to avoid certain pain points with cross-channel across mediums.
-For example, in case of e-commerce, an advertisement on social media which redirects you to the home page of the website.
+For instant, in the case of e-commerce, an advertisement on social media redirects you to the home page of the website.

 Irrespective of the environment and platform, cross-channel ensures that customers have the same experience with one brand across all the mediums.

 Reaching out to customers over one medium is successful to a certain extent, but it comes with its limitations as well.
 For this, you rely on a certain type of behavior for your marketing efforts.

 With multi-channel or cross channel, you are able to reach your consumers at various times of the day, via various mediums, custom to their stage in the purchasing cycle.

-Taking another example, in case of an e-commerce website, you could give a link to the cart at all times to the customer, so that they are able to view what they have in the cart in case they wish to complete a purchase.
+Taking another example, in the case of an e-commerce website, you could give a link to the cart at all times to the customer, so that they are able to view what they have in the cart in case they wish to complete a purchase.

 Cross-channel Personalization tools

-As given on their website, the tool works in six basic steps – customer identity resolution, customer segmentation, real-time interaction management, predictive marketing, product recommendations, smart campaign management.
+As given on their website, the tool works in six basic steps customer identity resolution, customer segmentation, real-time interaction management, predictive marketing, product recommendations, smart campaign management.

 Cross-channel personalization is the new in-thing in the current digital marketing arena and shall be the go-to mode of marketing tactic for many until something new arrives to take its place.